-Director: Jawad Kamel
+Vice President: Jawad Kamel

 Director General Paul Wilson spent over twenty years with De La Rue, the British banknote printer.
 He began by representing the company in sales negotiations with central banks in Central Asia and Transcaucasia and subsequently was promoted to Director of Sales for the company's currency division, with responsibility for relationships and supply of currency to central banks around the world.
 In 2003 he became Managing Director of De La Rue's Identity Systems division, responsible for sales, operations and research and development in the supply of passports, driving licences and identity cards and their associated systems in Africa, the Americas, the Middle East, Europe and the former Soviet Union.
 More recently Paul has held the position of De La Rue's Director of Government Relations.